 Social Justice Advocacy

 Anglican Care South Canterbury’s (ACSC) Social Justice work began in mid-2014 when Ruth Swale was employed to write an initial report on ‘Significant Social Justice Issues in South Canterbury.’
+In 2024 Anglican Advocacy South Canterbury continues to build on this work with Christchurch City Mission.

 There were three main issues identified